-A new emergency lighting system, that will operate independently of the trams' battery in the event of an emergency, has been procured and will be installed by June 2019.
+A new emergency lighting system, which will operate independently of the trams' battery in the event of an emergency, has been procured and will be installed in 2019.

 Recommendation 8: UK tram operators and owners should review options for enabling the rapid evacuation of a tram which is lying on its side after an accident.